 National Voices is a movement to raise the voices of people using health and care services, and those of their organisations, and it is this collaborative approach that has allowed us to pool together over 66,000 responses to National Voices members’ surveys that has given us this powerful insight into people’s experiences in the first wave of COVID-19.
 It gives us striking first-hand evidence that must be heeded as we enter a second wave.

 With research from 11 member organisations, we have created a National Voices report called What We Know Now.
-Please see a link to the report at the bottom of this page.

 We undertook a rapid review to analyse surveys carried out by member organisations between March-July 2020.
 Our findings show that many people experienced substantial harm and distress, in large numbers and across all groups and conditions.